 Subsequent Contacts or Changes in NRC Position.
-The inspector should briefly discuss any contact with the management after the exit meeting to discuss new information relevant to an inspection finding.
-In addition, if the NRC's position on an inspection finding changes after the exit meeting, that change should be discussed with the before the report is issued.
+The inspector should briefly discuss any contact with the permit holder management after the exit meeting to discuss new information relevant to an inspection finding.
+In addition, if the NRC's position on an inspection finding changes after the initial exit meeting, that change should be discussed with the permit holder in a subsequent re-exit meeting before the report is issued.

 The following information is normally not included in the exit meeting summary.

-Characterization of Response. responses should not be included in the summary except in cases where the disagrees with the inspection findings.
-In that case, the summary should state that the took exception to the findings.
+Characterization of Permit Holder Response.
+Permit holder responses should not be included in the summary except in cases where the permit holder disagrees with the inspection findings.
+In that case, the summary should state that the permit holder took exception to the findings.

 Oral Statements and Regulatory Commitments.
-If at the exit meeting or at any other time during the inspection, the makes an oral statement that it will take a specific action in response to a non-compliance, the statement may be documented in the body of the report.
+If at the exit meeting or at any other time during the inspection, the permit holder makes an oral statement that it will take a specific action in response to a noncompliance, the statement may be documented in the body of the report.
 Details of statements made at the exit meeting should not be included in the exit meeting summary.
-Such statements should only be characterized in the report if the statements represent commitments in response to a noncompliance eliminate the need for a subsequent response.
-However, the report cover letter must include a provision for the to respond if the commitment documented in the report does not accurately reflect the ’s corrective actions or position.
-Otherwise, commitments are documented by correspondence, after which the inspector may reference the correspondence in the inspection report.
+Such statements should only be characterized in the report if the statements represent permit holder commitments in response to a noncompliance to eliminate the need for a subsequent permit holder response.
+However, the report cover letter must include a provision for the permit holder to respond if the commitment documented in the report does not accurately reflect the permit holder’s corrective actions or position.
+Otherwise, permit holder commitments are documented by permit holder correspondence, after which the inspector may reference the correspondence in the inspection report.
 For further guidance on managing regulatory commitments, see ADAMS Accession Nos.
 ML003680088 (NEI 99-04), ML003680078 (NEI Cover Letter), and ML003679799 (SECY 00-045 endorsing NEI 99-04 guidance).

-Because regulatory commitments are a sensitive area, the inspector should ensure that any reporting of statements are paraphrased accurately and contain appropriate reference to any applicable document.
+Because regulatory commitments are a sensitive area, the inspector should ensure that any reporting of permit holder statements are paraphrased accurately and contain appropriate reference to any applicable permit holder document.

 4.10 Report Attachments.
 The attachments discussed below are included at the end of the inspection report if applicable to the inspection.
 The attachments may be combined into a single attachment entitled "Supplementary Information."

 Key Points of Contact.
 The inspector lists, by name and title, those individuals who furnished relevant information or were key points of contact during the inspection (except in cases where there is a need to protect the identity of an individual).
 The list should not be exhaustive; a list of 5–10 individuals is sufficient.
-The alphabetized list includes the most senior manager at the exit meeting and NRC technical personnel who were involved in the inspection if they are not listed as inspectors on the cover page.
+The alphabetized list includes the most senior permit holder manager at the exit meeting and NRC technical personnel who were involved in the inspection if they are not listed as inspectors on the cover page.

 List of Items Opened, Closed, and Discussed (Optional).
 The report should include a quick-reference list of items opened and closed.
 Open items that were discussed (but not closed) should also be included in this list, along with a reference to the sections in the report in which the items are discussed.